PolicyStat/gitlit/README.md

     * Added Vagrantfile for Vagrant development support
     * Began work on diff functionality for telling the difference between 2 revisions
 * 0.4.0
-    * Renamed project: psychic-octo-robot -> gitlit
+    * Renamed project: psychic-octo-robot -&gt; gitlit
     * Dropped Windows support in order to keep the project working easily in Linux

 ## Development environment